-Twenty-five-year-old Norman Mailer's first novel, The Naked and the Dead, is published on this day in 1948.
+Twenty-five-year-old Norman Mailer’s first novel, The Naked and the Dead, is published on May 4, 1948.
 The book is critically acclaimed and widely considered one of the best novels to come out of World War II.

 Mailer was born in New Jersey in 1923 and raised in Brooklyn.
 He attended Harvard and joined the Army during World War II.
 After leaving the Army in 1946, he studied at the Sorbonne, where he wrote the Naked and The Dead, based on his own military experiences.
 The book, which closely chronicles the lives of 13 soldiers stationed in the Pacific, presents a fictional story with precise, journalistic detail.